This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need

-ingredients to make creamy shrimp salad
+ingredients to make shrimp salad.

-How to make this healthy shrimp salad
+How to make healthy shrimp salad

 Heat the olive oil in a large non-stick pan and add the shrimp in a single layer.